monfera/farris/README.md

 * `npm run lint:src` - lint the source
 * `npm run lint:tests` - lint the unit tests
 * `npm run clean` - remove the coverage report - and the *dist* folder
-* `npm run server:cov` - run Isparta, a code coverage tool
+* `npm run node:cov` - run Isparta, a code coverage tool
 * `npm run test` - runs unit tests for both node and the browser.
 With Karma as the test runner
 * `npm run test:browser` - runs the unit tests for browser
 * `npm run test:chrome` - runs the unit tests for browser with Chrome
 * `npm run test:node` - runs the unit tests in the node environment
 * `npm run test:all` - runs all unit tests
-* `npm run watch:node` - run all unit tests for server and watch files for changes
+* `npm run watch:node` - run all unit tests in the node environemnt, and watch files for changes
 * `npm run watch:browser` - run all unit tests for browser and watch files for changes
 * `npm run watch:chrome` - run all unit tests for browser with Chrome and watch files for changes
 * `npm run dependencies:check` - shows a list over dependencies with a higher version number then the current one - if any